ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 # `pyfuncs03.py`: boolean functions involving `or`

-In this file, you are given a corret function definition for `isAdditivePrimaryColor` as an example.
+In this file, you are given a correct function definition for `isAdditivePrimaryColor` as an example.
 There is a comment that invites you to try a different way of writing the function: one that many students sometimes think will work, but that doesn't.
 You are encouraged to read